thundergnat/X11-libxdo/README.md

   * Bool $visible: named (optional) True (default) to only search visible windows.
 False for all windows.

-  * into $depth: named (optional) Set to 0 (default to search all levels, 1 to only search toplevel windows, 2 to include their direct children, etc.
+  * int $depth: named (optional) Set to 0 (default to search all levels, 1 to only search toplevel windows, 2 to include their direct children, etc.

 Mouse
 -----